glebtsereteli/GMRoomLoader/docs/index.md

     details: Create reusable level templates for rooms, NPCs or props, and place them procedurally throughout your levels.
   - title: 🧩 Chunking
     details: Divide big worlds into smaller sections that dynamically load or unload as players approach.
-  - title: 🏗️ Flexible Rooms
+  - title: 🏗️ Flexible Loading
-    details: Load and position rooms at custom coordinates and origins, with filtering by layer type or name.
+    details: Load Full Rooms, Instances or Tilemaps at any position in the current room — all with optional origin, filtering, scaling and rotation.
-  - title: 📐 Dynamic Instances
+  - title: 📐 Fluent State Management
-    details: In addition to positions and origins, load instances at custom angles and scales.
-Great for enemy layouts, collectibles and effects.
+    details: Configure optional arguments before loading or screenshotting in a simple English-like flow via the Fluent State Builder.
-  - title: ⚙️ Full Control
+  - title: ⚙️ Full Lifecycle Control
-    details: From merging or creating new layers to tracking and removing loaded elements, you have full control of the loading process.
+    details: From merging or creating new layers to Payload tracking and removing loaded elements, you have full control of the loading process.
   - title: 🖼️ Screenshots
     details: Capture room screenshots without ever visiting rooms on game start.
 Could be used for level selection, marketing, design feedback or notes.